SeyinAlao/SeyinAlao/README.md

 - 👋 Hi, I’m @SeyinAlao
 - 👀 I’m interested in Playing games and coding
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning React and Next.js
 - 💞️ I’m looking to collaborate on a project
 - 📫 How to reach me Seyin231@proton.me
 - 😄 Pronouns: ...